dedicatted/terraform-aws-argocd/argocd-server/README.md

 }
 ```
 ### Note
-* For use argocd you should install ingress controller and load balancer controller.
+* To use argocd you should install ingress controller and load balancer controller.
 For this your can follow our eks addons repo and found [this](https://github.com/dedicatted/terraform-aws-eks-addons)

 ## Requirements